hector-walker6kqj/notes/README.md

 - "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 This applies to coding as it reminds us that writing clean, readable, and maintainable code is crucial.
 Strive for clarity and conciseness in your work; avoid unnecessary complexity.
 A well-structured program with simple solutions often proves more enduring and adaptable than an intricate one."

 In practice, this means choosing the right algorithms and data structures, modularizing your code, following established design patterns, and continuously refactoring to keep things simple.
 It also involves effective use of version control, documentation, and testing to ensure that simplicity doesn't compromise functionality or reliability.

+# 2024-02-02
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable code that can be easily understood and maintained by others.
+This involves making deliberate choices about design patterns, minimizing complexity, and utilizing abstractions effectively.
+Remember, 'You aren't gonna need it' (YAGNI) when considering adding features, and always adhere to the DRY principle — Don't Repeat Yourself.
+Lastly, automate testing as much as possible because good tests are the pillars of reliable software."

+In essence, focus on clarity, avoid premature optimization, embrace modularity, and practice continuous improvement through iterative development and testing.